Looking for a Natural Solution for PMS That Actually Works? Read This.

 - Mental/emotional – for example: mood swings, irritability, cravings, fatigue

-And although PMS is a common occurrence (up to 1 in 4 women report moderate or severe PMS each month), it is not a normal physiological response that you have to live with.
+But let’s get real — if you’re reading this, you know what PMS is.
+It’s those ugly symptoms that interfere with your life every month.
+And although PMS is a common occurrence (up to 1 in 4 women report moderate or severe PMS each month), it is not a physiological response that you have to live with.
 By naturally balancing our hormone levels, estrogen and progesterone, we can lessen the severity of these monthly symptoms.
 To start, be sure to include anti-inflammatory plant-based foods in your diet daily, manage stress, and don’t skimp on sleep to see even greater impact from the suggestions below.

 Let’s review some of the most effective natural therapies to help ease PMS symptoms each month.